Shyrell A. Reed

 (804) 421-6251 (fax)

-Shyrell Reed focuses her practice on defending physicians, nurses, hospitals, dialysis centers, long-term care facilities, and other health care providers against medical malpractice, catastrophic injury, and wrongful death claims filed in both state and federal courts.
-With nearly 20 years of litigation experience, she has defended practitioners in virtually every medical specialty.
-She also represents health care providers in disciplinary matters pending before various state licensing boards of the Virginia Department of Health Professions.
+Shyrell’s healthcare practice is focused on the vigorous defense of defending physicians, nurses, hospitals, dialysis centers, long term care facilities, and other health care providers against medical malpractice, catastrophic injury, and wrongful death claims filed in both state and federal courts.
+With 20 years of litigation experience, she has defended practitioners in virtually every medical specialty.
+She also represents health care providers in disciplinary matters before various licensing boards of the Virginia Department of Health Professions.

 In 2018, Shyrell was selected as a fellow for the Leadership Counsel on Legal Diversity, and she continues to participate as an alumnus of the program.
-Shyrell was MRC’s first Chief Diversity, Equity, and Inclusion Officer, and previously served as Chair of the firm’s Summer Associate Program.
+Shyrell previously served as Moran Reeves Conn’s first Chief Diversity, Equity, and Inclusion Officer, and as Chair of the firm’s Summer Associate Program.

 Areas of Practice: